canonical/charm-microceph/docs/how-to-guides/performing-cluster-maintenance.md

 juju run microceph/leader enter-maintenance dry-run=True
 ```

-Some steps in the action plan can be optionally added or removed from the action plan.
-To see what are the optional
+Some steps in the action plan can be optionally added or removed.
+To see what steps are optional, run:
-steps, run

 ```shell
 juju show-action microceph exit-maintenance juju show-action microceph enter-maintenance
 ```

-### 1. Enter maintenance mode
+## Enter maintenance mode

 To put unit `microceph/3` into maintenance mode, and optionally disable the OSD service on that node, run